 - World Mental Health report: Transforming mental health for all (report 2022)

 - The Pan-European Mental Health Coalition (web page)

 - WHO European Framework for Action on Mental Health 2021–2025 (report, 2022)

 - Mental health impacts of COVID-19 across the European Region and associated opportunities for action – briefing (report, 2022)

-- Action required to address the impacts of the COVID-19 pandemic on mental health and service delivery systems in the WHO European Region (report, 2021)
+- Action required to address the impacts of the COVID-19 pandemic on mental health and service delivery systems in the WHO European Region: recommendations from the European Technical Advisory Group on the mental health impacts of COVID-19 (report, 2021)